-ACEH has also evaluated the data presented in the 2014 Work Plan with respect to the State Water Resources Control Board's (SWRCBs) Low Threat Underground Storage Tank Case Closure Policy (LTCP) and we have determined the site fails to meet the LTCP General Criteria d (Free Product), e (Site Conceptual Model), f (Secondary Source Removal) and the Media-Specific Criteria for Groundwater, the Media-Specific Criteria for Vapor Intrusion to Indoor Air, and the Media-Specific Criteria for Direct Contact and Outdoor Air Exposure.
+The State Water Resources Control Board (SWRCB) adopted the Low Threat Underground Storage Tank Case Closure Policy (LTCP) in 2012.
+ACEH has evaluated the data and recommendations presented in the site reports, in conjunction with the case files, and LTCP.
+Based on ACEH staff review, we have determined that the site fails to meet the LTCP General Criteria d (Free Product), e (Site Conceptual Model), f (Secondary Source Removal), Media-Specific Criteria for Groundwater, Media-Specific Criteria for Vapor Intrusion to Indoor Air, and the Media-Specific Criteria for Direct Contact.